Tresjs/tres/docs/cookbook/groups.md

+---
+title: Groups
+description: Learn how to group multiple objects in the scene.
+author: alvarosabu
+thumbnail: /recipes/groups.png
+difficulty: 0
+---

 # Group

 A `<TresGroup>` is an instance of the [THREE.Group](https://threejs.org/docs/#api/en/objects/Group) class which is almost the same as a [THREE.Object3D](https://threejs.org/docs/#api/en/objects/Object3D) but allows you to **group together multiple objects in the scene** so that they can be manipulated as a single unit (transform, rotation, etc).